 Q: What do I do if I see or hear of a threat after school hours?

 A: All students, school staff and members of the community are encouraged to report anything they see, hear or are made aware of if it may impact a school or school program.
-Even if you don’t feel like you have enough information or you’re unsure of what it means, please call 911 or fill out an anonymous tip at EG Quick Tip, which sends your message to school administrators.
+Even if you don’t feel like you have enough information or you’re unsure of what it means, please call 911 or Report an Anonymous Tip, which sends your message to school administrators.
 School officials and, if required, local law enforcement will determine the course of action and next steps in order to maintain a safe and secure school environment.